Lake Superior Agates

+Calling all agate hunting fanatics!
 Cook County, Minnesota is the perfect place to look for the Minnesota state gem: the Lake Superior agate.
 Here are four things to know that will help you find some gems of your own.
-After you’ve perused the tips, read more about our Way North of Ordinary geology.
+After you’ve perused the tips, read more about our geology.

-Hunt for agates on any public beach or other location that has exposed rock gravel.
-Also keep your eyes peeled when walking gravel roads.
-Some locations allow only looking, not taking, so check before you pocket that agate.
+One of the best agate hunting spots is on any public beach or other location that has exposed rock gravel.
+Try the varied beaches of Lutsen-Tofte-Schroeder, Grand Marais, and Grand Portage.
+Some locations like Sugarloaf Cove only allow looking, not taking, so check before you pocket that agate.

-Agates can be found anywhere rocks have be dropped by glaciers, or moved by humans.
+You don’t have to be right near Lake Superior to look for agates.
+Agates can be found anywhere rocks have been dropped by glaciers or moved by humans.
 While Lake Superior’s shoreline may be the most picturesque place to find agates, you’ll find them in gravel pits and on dirt roads, too.

-Additional information came from The Lake Superior Agate by Scott F. Wolter and Rock Picker’s Guide to Lake Superior’s North Shore by Mark Stensaas, illustrated by Rick Kollath.
+Rock Picker’s Guide to Lake Superior’s North Shore by Mark Stensaas, illustrated by Rick Kollath